Affair of Fielding and Bylandt: Background

-Though the Dutch and British had been allies ever since the 1688 Glorious Revolution, the former had become increasingly become the junior partner in the relationship.
+Though the Dutch and British had been allies ever since the 1688 Glorious Revolution, the former had increasingly become the junior partner in the relationship.
 The 1667 Treaty of Breda and 1674 Treaty of Westminster, signed between the English and Dutch, stipulated that the former would grand the latter the right to transport non-contraband goods in its ships to countries with which England was at war without them being subject to seizure even if they were owned by subjects of belligerent powers (this was referred to as the principle of "free ship, free goods").
 Contraband was narrowly defined in these treaties as "arms and munitions", and naval stores were not included in this definition.

 This right became important during wars in which Britain was a participant but the Dutch were neutral, such as the Seven Years' War and American Revolutionary War.
 It exempted Dutch ships from British inspections and the confiscation of potentially contraband goods in British prize courts, thereby undermining Britain's ability to maintain an effective embargo on its enemies, especially because Dutch shipping at the time still played a major role in European trade.
 Though Dutch public opinion became more sympathetic to the American Revolution after 1776, stadtholder William V and his autocratic regime were inclined against supporting the Americans.